-John says there were about five thousand men, but the Greek term used here is gender specific, meaning that only the men were usually numbered, so the whole crowd, including men, women and children, could have been four times that number.
+John says there were about five thousand men, but the Greek term used here is gender specific, meaning that only the men were usually numbered.
+The whole crowd, including men, women, and children, could have been four times that number.

 Jesus accepted these loaves from the boy and gave thanks for them.
 It was customary among the Jew to give thanks before and after the meal.

-So this wasn't a symbolic meal, or even a snack, it was a full meal, and they collected the leftovers.
-Even though Jesus could miraculously reproduce this food, He gathered it up, so that it wouldn't be wasted.
+So this wasn't a symbolic meal or a snack, it was a full meal, and they collected the leftovers.
+Even though Jesus could miraculously reproduce this food, He gathered it up, so that none would be wasted.

-Twelves baskets full is more than they started with.
+Twelves baskets full is more than they had to start.